dloez/tag-track/README.md

 ```

 ## GitHub Action
 We provide a custom GitHub action to easily call Tag Track in GitHub actions workflows.
-This action can download or compile the version of Tag Track based on the specified action version.
+This action can download or compile the version of Tag Track based on the specified action version or the one referenced in `tag-track-version` input (this is **not** recommended).
 This action has been tested in `Linux`, `MacOS`, and `Windows` hosted runners.

 ### Pre-requisites
 In order for Tag Track to work, the repository needs to be checked out before calling Tag Tack.